postgres/postgres/documentation/docs/test.md

     SELECT pg_tde_rotate_principal_key('new-principal-key', 'new-provider'); -- changeprovider
     ```

-4. You can encrypt existing table.
+4. You can encrypt an existing table.
 It requires rewriting the table, so for large tables, it might take a considerable amount of time.

     ```sql
     ALTER TABLE table_name SET access method tde_heap;
     ```

 !!! hint